r3m303/jsddraftcv/README.md

   - on Canva.com select Share Button -> Download -> PDF Standard
   - Naming file as proper format and file type PDF

-# 4. Upload your CV as PDF file format to this repository
+# 4. Upload your draft CV to this repository